 United Way was formed in 1887 when a Denver woman, a priest, two ministers and a rabbi recognised the need for cooperative action to address their city’s welfare problems.
-They put their heads together to plan the first united campaign for ten health and welfare agencies and created an organisation to serve as an agent to collect funds for local charities, as well as to coordinate relief services, counsel and refer clients to cooperating agencies and make emergency assistance grants in cases which could not be referred.
+They put their heads together to plan the first united campaign for ten health and welfare agencies and created an organisation to serve as an agent to collect funds for local charities, as well as coordinate relief services, counsel and refer clients to cooperating agencies and make emergency assistance grants in cases which could not be referred.

-In Australia United Way operates as a network with offices in Sydney, Melbourne, Brisbane, Ballarat, Glenelg (Victoria), WA and South Australia.
-Annually we invest $6million and over 3000 volunteers into community projects around the country.
+In Australia, United Way operates as a network with offices in Sydney, Melbourne, Brisbane, Ballarat, Glenelg (Victoria), WA, and South Australia.
+Annually we invest $6 million and over 3000 volunteers into community projects around the country.

 We are united globally and locally by our Community Impact mission in mobilising communities to create lasting changes in community conditions that improve lives.

-United Way South Australia is a DGR 1 (Deductible Gift Recipient – Public Benevolent Organisation) Charity registered in South Australia with the ACNC.
+United Way South Australia is a DGR 1 (Deductible Gift Recipient – Public Benevolent Organisation) Charity registered in South Australia with the ACNC

-had its origins as the Elizabeth and District Foundation starting in 1973.
-United Way South Australia has a long and proud history in the northern areas of Adelaide, connecting the local community and local businesses to provide grants and community development activity.
+United Way South Australia has its origins as the Elizabeth and District Foundation starting in 1973.
+The organisation has a long and proud history in the northern areas of Adelaide, connecting the local community and local businesses to provide grants and community development activity.

 United Way South Australia has a strong tradition in supporting volunteering.
-Today volunteers continue to be the backbone of the organisation in fundraising, supporting events and in providing administrative support.
+Today volunteers continue to be be the backbone of the organisation in fundraising, supporting events and in providing administrative support.
 United Way SA is also proud to provide corporate volunteering opportunities, connecting workplaces to their local communities.

-Overtime United Way South Australia has moved from being a direct charity provider to undertaking community impact activities focused on our mission of “building children’s potential”.
+Over time, United Way South Australia has moved from being a direct charity provider to undertaking community impact activities, focused on our mission of “building children’s potential”.